slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - past and future doesn't exist. we cannot control anything, at most we can influenciate something.

 > *'Sometimes people don't want to hear the truth because they don't want their illusions destroyed.' -- Friedrich Nietzsche*
+- control freak: doesnt want to acknowledge that the universe doesnt make sense. and he doesnt trust himself to handle disorder in a situation that will get out of your league or skillset.

 - Não se pode fazer colecção de tudo.
 -->